 How to say apology accepted

 1.)
 Be direct.
 Tell them you are hurt and why.
-Give them an opportunity to make it right.
+Allow them to make it right.
 For example, “I appreciate your apology, thank you.
 My feelings were really hurt when you yelled at me in front of our friends.”

 Accepting an “I’m Sorry” Message

 9.)
 Try to let it go.
 Give your friends breaks when you can.
-Don’t dwell on it.
-“Thanks for the apology, I already rolled it off my shoulder.”
+Please don’t dwell on it.
+“Thanks for the apology.
+I already rolled it off my shoulder.”
 “I appreciate your kind words, now let’s move past this together.”

 After an apology has been communicated and accepted, it’s generally best for the relationship to move on.
-Connect with that person in the manner you did prior to the need for an apology.
+Connect with that person in the manner you did before the need for an apology.
 Good face-to-face communication can help.
-In our world of text messages, emails, and social media posts, sometimes the nuances of communications can be lost.
+Sometimes, the nuances of communications can be lost in our world of text messages, emails, and social media posts.
 When there’s a conflict, try to make every effort to communicate in person.
 If that’s not possible, pick up a phone.
 Two-way communication in real-time can solve a lot of problems.

 One other important note, don’t wait too long to make a good apology and don’t take too long to accept an apology.
 Life is short.
 Say you’re sorry, accept the apology, and move on to bigger and better things.
 You’ll be glad you did.

 Sara is a writer based in the Twin Cities, and Mike is the editor of Greeting Card Poet.